Latvia: Medieval period

-German crusaders were sent, or more likely decided to go of their own accord as they were known to do.
-Saint Meinhard of Segeberg arrived in Ikšķile, in 1184, traveling with merchants to Livonia, on a Catholic mission to convert the population from their original pagan beliefs.
-Pope Celestine III had called for a crusade against pagans in northern Europe in 1193.
-When peaceful means of conversion failed to produce results, Meinhard plotted to convert Livonians by force of arms.

 At the beginning of the 13th century, Germans ruled large parts of what is currently Latvia.
 The influx of German crusaders especially increased in the second half of the 13th century following the decline and fall of the Crusader States in the Middle East.
 Together with southern Estonia, these conquered areas formed the crusader state that became known as Terra Mariana (Medieval Latin for "Land of Mary") or Livonia.
 In 1282, Riga, and later the cities of Cēsis, Limbaži, Koknese and Valmiera, became part of the Hanseatic League.
 Riga became an important point of east–west trading and formed close cultural links with western Europe.
 The first German settlers were knights from northern Germany and citizens of northern German towns who brought their Low German language to the region, which shaped many loanwords in the Latvian language.

-Reformation period and Polish and Swedish rule
+Reformation period and Lithuanian, Polish, and Swedish rule

 The Polish–Lithuanian Commonwealth at its largest extent; modern-day boundaries are also shown.